cloudposse/terraform-aws-components/modules/account/README.md

 Here is an example snippet for how to use this component.
 Stick this snippet in the management account stack (E.g. `gbl-root.yaml`)

 **IMPORTANT**: Account names must not contain dashes.
 Doing so will lead to unpredictable resource names as a `-` is the default delimiter.
-Additionally, account names must be alphanumeric with no special characters.
+Additionally, account names must be alpha-numeric with no special characters.

 ```yaml
 components: